TheBeachMaster/katacoda-scenarios/ace-addons/register.md

 > Without changing this, your app installation will fail

-To start using your addon, navigate to your Bitbucket Settings page:
+To start using your add-on, navigate to your Bitbucket Settings page:
 ![Bitbucket Settings Page](./assets/BitBucketSettingNav.png)

 Under *APPS AND FEATURES* , select *Installed apps*